Soccer players receive parting shots in form of I-Meck honors

 Parting shots.

-Several selected single-out members of local girls and boys soccer programs have been designated as recipients of All-I-Meck Conference soccer squads.
+Several selected members of area-based girls and boys soccer programs, appearing during the course of the somewhat same season for the first time, have been designated as recipients of just such notification on the All-I-Meck Conference soccer squads.

 In the case of both parties, Lake Norman wound up barely leading the charge among players so designated.